Richard Clarke is sounding the alarm about another kind of 9/11

 I think with cyberwar, we have the same kind of phenomenon.
 We’ve got lots of experts, lots of data, predicting significant cyberactivity, and we’re paying lip service to dealing with it.
 People are ignoring it.
 As we point out in the book, there are some companies who are spending a huge amount of money, and they’ve actually achieved security—the dogs that do not bark.
 But in general, people are not paying enough attention to it, because there has never been that big event.
 Or it’s never been a big event to them.

-FC: It seems like a corollary to a sort of failure of imagination, which I feel like was mentioned in the 9/11 report as well.
+FC: It seems like a corollary to a sort of “failure of imagination,” which was mentioned in the 9/11 report as well.

 RC: And I kind of resented that because I thought we did pretty well imagining.
 It was certainly imagined in the case of cyberattacks.
 We also have in the book a little fictional segment set in the near future of how an Israeli-Iranian confrontation spirals out.
 So I think plenty of people have plenty of imagination about how it could happen, but it’s never happened in the big way yet.
 But it’s happening more and more and more.